omahacodeschool/javascript-toy__quiz-part-2/README.md

 ## Phase 1

-Much of what you read below will be _exactly_ the same as this Phase from the first version of this assignment.
-From the client's perspective, nothing has changed.
-However, the implementation details will have some new components.
+This phase is an _abbreviated take_ on the first version's Phase 1.
+Instead of building the entire working quiz game using `prompt` and `alert`, this Phase guides you through building the display of **just one question and its answers**.

+The goal is to get some practice writing controller actions for the server-side of the application and some JavaScript for the front-end.
+Don't try to implement everything within this Phase.
+Just get a single question to show, so that you have a working pattern in your mind for how to get the front-end and server-side talking with each other.

 ### User Story

 1. Your user loads the **index.html** page, which contains a button to begin the game.
 2. They are presented with a `prompt()` asking them a multiple choice question.
 3. Upon answer, they see an `alert()` telling them whether they answered correctly or incorrectly.
-They click "Okay" to move on.
-4. Steps 2-3 repeat until there are no more questions.
-5. Once they have answered all questions, they see an `alert()` telling them how many they answered correctly (out of however many questions there were), and something that looks like a percentage.
-E.g. **You answered 7 of 10 questions correctly, good for 70.0%**

-### Clarifying the Assignment

-1. Questions should be multiple choice.
-You'll have the stem (question), 4 answer choices, and only one of those answers should be correct.
-Every question should follow this format.
+That's all.
+Just the first question, and then the program ends.

+The Sinatra application which this assignment includes already contains **four** questions and their respective answers (including which answer is correct).
+Check the database schema file to see the table/column structure.

-2. Don't worry about putting any content on the page -- we'll worry about DOM manipulation later.
+For this Phase, don't worry about putting any content on the page -- we'll worry about DOM manipulation later.
+Just stick with a single `prompt` to show the question and receive the user's guess, and a single `alert` to tell them if they got the question correct.

-3. Your game should contain at least 3 questions.
+---

 Build this however you can--don't worry about optimizing, refactoring, best practices, etc. Just think through the steps and implement whatever solution you can come up with.

-This game can be built using a loop, which iterates over a collection of questions.
-But it does not have to use a loop.
-If you're struggling with the looping aspect of this game, try building it _without_ one.

-It's true that you'll end up writing more lines of code, and you might be aware of the repetition (and violation of DRY), but--as the instructions above say--build this however you can.
+You should not need a loop at all for this Phase.
+It should be a fairly straightforward exercise to give you a small amount of practice before moving onto the next Phase.

 ### Implementation Details

-To get you started, consider using the outline below for the first feature.
+To get you started, consider using the outline below.
 And remember, don't copy/paste from the first version too eagerly.

-Let's say the first feature is "clicking the 'begin' button fetches the first question's text (along with its answer set)".
+The first feature for this small Phase is "clicking the 'begin' button fetches the first question's text (along with its answer set)".
 Here's how we might diagram that out:

 ![](http://cl.ly/fP9v/Screen%20Shot%202016-03-14%20at%207.03.59%20AM.png)